FEDERAL SKILLED WORKER PROGRAM (EXPRESS ENTRY):

 Scoring minimum 67 points and fulfilling other criteria mentioned above will not however guarantee that you will obtain permanent residence.
 Once you are score minimum 67 points, you will have to apply through the Express Entry system which has its own Comprehensive Ranking System (CRS) to select candidates who are invited to apply for permanent residence through Invitation to Apply (ITA).

-FEDERAL TRADE WORKER (EXPRESS ENTRY):
+FEDERAL SKILLED TRADES PROGRAM (EXPRESS ENTRY):

 This immigration stream allows individuals with work experience in a specific skilled trade (see list below) to obtain Canadian permanent residence.
 In order to qualify you must have at least two years (or equivalent) of full-time work experience in an eligible skilled trade obtained within last five years.
 You must also meet certain other requirements, such as: